 No. Any couple, whether they are of the same or different sex, can enter a civil union.
-Some different-sex couples may decide to enter a civil union instead of a marriage because of the impact of marriage on certain federal benefits, such as social security survivor benefits, or on certain private pension or health insurance benefits.
+Some different-sex couples may decide to enter a civil union instead of a marriage because of the impact of marriage on certain private pension or health insurance benefits.

-When will civil unions become available in Illinois?
+When did civil unions become available in Illinois?